Skip to content

 72

 core-js outperforms Facebook Pixel in 3 of 7 categories, with a stronger composite score (72 vs 72).
-Facebook Pixel leads in no categories.
+Facebook Pixel leads in accessibility.

 When to choose core-js